-In the PBS documentary Traces of the Trade: A Story from the Deep North, our founder, Katrina Browne, discovers that her New England ancestors were the largest slave-trading family in U.S. history.
-She and nine cousins retrace the Triangle Trade, explore the ways in which slavery impacts our nation even today, and gain powerful new perspectives on the black/white divide.
+In the feature documentary Traces of the Trade: A Story from the Deep North, filmmaker Katrina Browne discovers that her New England ancestors were the largest slave-trading family in U.S. history.
+She and nine cousins retrace the Triangle Trade and gain a powerful new perspective on the black/white divide.

 Producer/Director: Katrina Browne.
 Co-Directors: Alla Kovgan, Jude Ray.
-Co-Producers: Elizabeth Delude-Dix, Juanita Capri Brown.
+Co-Producers: Elizabeth Delude-Dix, Juanita Brown.

 From 1769 to 1820, DeWolf fathers, sons and grandsons trafficked in human beings.
 They sailed their ships from Bristol, Rhode Island to West Africa with rum to trade for African men, women and children.
 Captives were taken to plantations that the DeWolfs owned in Cuba or were sold at auction in such ports as Havana and Charleston.
 Sugar and molasses were then brought from Cuba to the family-owned rum distilleries in Bristol.
 Over the generations, the family transported more than ten thousand enslaved Africans across the Middle Passage.
 They amassed an enormous fortune.
 By the end of his life, James DeWolf had been a U.S. Senator and was reportedly the second richest man in the United States.